Felixr91/JustEatUK/README.md

 # Search Restaurants by UK outcode

-Simply enter an outcode and paginate through restaurants in the area.
+Enter an outcode and paginate through restaurants in the area.

 Application displays the name, rating, and type of cuisine for each restaurant.